Flymo 1200R robotic lawn mower review

 When you’re happy, use a mallet and the included pegs to secure the boundary wire and feed the two ends into the charging station.
 Within a week or so, your grass will grow, making the wire invisible.

 Before you can mow, you need to charge the battery, which takes around 100 minutes.
 When charged, lift the top hatch by pressing the stop button to reveal the control panel.
 You’ll then need to add some basic details and set up the 4 digit pin code.

-The only control method is the keypad which allows you to select from automatic, manual and home modes.
+As with other Flymo robomowers, the only control method is the keypad.
+You can use the keypad to select from automatic, manual and home modes.
 You can set the timer and adjust the security level.
-Thankfully operating the Flymo 1200R is user-friendly.
+It’s pretty straightforward

 After quite an involved set-up process, you’ll be relieved to learn that other than a weekly check, you don’t need to do much to keep it running.
 Of course, if you have multiple lawns, then you’ll have to occasionally move the 1200R between areas.

 As with all robotic mower, the Flymo 1200R is designed to operate in summer and spend the winter indoors.
 That said, it’s worth investing in or building a robomower garage that can cover the dock.
 When the 1200R is docked, it will be protected from the elements by the garage.

 Flymo estimates the 1200R can handle a total area of 400 m2.
 However many users have been able to cover a slightly larger lawn, up to 500 m2 by running it 7 days a week.

 Another factor to consider is battery life.
 The 1200R can cover about 30 m2 per charge.
 So, it’ll need to charge 17 times to cover 500 m2, which is achievable over 7 days without annoying the neighbours.